Reality-Based, Conscious Safe Sex Guide

 Can you spread the virus without a sore showing?

-YES YES YES—this is how most people get the virus.
-UM if you see someone with a big sore on their mouth or genitals you usually don’t think, yeah I want to jump on that.
+Yes.
+This is how most people get the virus.
+If you see someone with a big sore on their mouth or genitals you usually don’t think, yeah I want to jump on that.
 Most folks got their virus from someone who didn’t know they had the virus.
-When someone spreads the virus when they are not showing a sore, it is called “Asymptomatic Transmission” or more often we say they are “shedders” of the virus.
+When someone spreads the virus when they are not showing a sore, it is called “Asymptomatic Transmission,” or more often we say they are “shedders” of the virus.
 Some people may have symptoms that are so mild that they don’t notice them or don’t recognize them as Herpes.

 What do couples do when one partner has the virus and the other doesn’t?